-Professional regulation is there to ensure protection of the public while ensuring acceptable practice standards and requirements are being maintained by the profession.
-Self-regulation is based on the concept of a group of professionals working in conjunction with government to formally regulate the activities of its members.
-As a condition of delegation of such regulatory powers, the governing or regulatory body is required to apply such powers in a manner that is guided by the public interest.
+Professional regulation is there to ensure the protection of the public while ensuring acceptable practice standards and requirements are being maintained by the profession.
+Self-regulation is based on the concept of a group of professionals working in conjunction with the government to formally regulate the activities of its members.
+As a condition of the delegation of such regulatory powers, the governing or regulatory body is required to apply such powers in a manner that is guided by the public interest.

-Professional self-regulation is a regulatory model which enables government to have some control over the practice of a profession and the services provided by its members, but without having to maintain the special in-depth expertise required to regulate a profession that would be required under direct regulation.
-The reason why professions are sanctioned by law and accorded this privilege is that government trusts these professionals to be able to put aside their self-interest in favour of promoting the public interest and knowledgeable professionals of such disciplines are best suited to regulate their own members.
+Professional self-regulation is a regulatory model that enables the government to have some control over the practice of a profession and the services provided by its members, but without having to maintain the special in-depth expertise required to regulate a profession that would be required under direct regulation.
+The reason why professions are sanctioned by law and accorded this privilege is that the government trusts these professionals to be able to put aside their self-interest in favour of promoting the public interest and knowledgeable professionals of such disciplines are best suited to regulate their own members.

 Professional regulatory professions:

-- Set standards of competence, conduct and ethics which professionals must meet to register and practice.
+- Set standards of competence, conduct, and ethics which professionals must meet to register and practice.